Basil Bernstein: Criticism

 The concept of elaborated and restricted codes has come under criticism.
-The dichotomy between elaborated and restricted codes actually holds multiple distinct oppositions, such an implicit/explicit, personal/impersonal, and universal vs context-specific meanings, which aren't always correlated.
+The dichotomy between elaborated and restricted codes actually holds multiple distinct oppositions, such as implicit/explicit, personal/impersonal, and universal vs context-specific meanings, which are not always correlated.
 Code choice, rather than lack of a code among some speakers, was found to be important, as was the power imbalance between interviewers and working-class or minority children.
 Critics have pointed out that academic communication, even in the industrialized West, is heavily reliant on shared background information.
 Meanwhile, ethnographic studies showed how Western-style schools, far from being decontextualized and suited for an autonomous code, have strong linguistic and interactional expectations.

 Code theory in sociology of education

 Bernstein's "code theory" in the sociology of education has undergone considerable development since the early 1970s and now enjoys a growing influence in both education and linguistics, especially among systemic functional linguistics.
 Maton & Muller (2007) describe how Bernstein argued that different positions within society, understood in terms of their degree of specialisation, have different language use patterns that influence the ability of these groups to succeed in schools.
 These social positions create, as he later put it, 'different modalities of communication differentially valued by the school, and differentially effective in it, because of the school's values, modes of practice and relations with its different communities' (1996: 91).
 The notion was codified first in terms of "classification" and "framing", where classification conceptualises relations of power that regulate relations between contexts or categories, and framing conceptualises relations of control within these contexts or categories (1975).
 These concepts have been widely used to analyse educational contexts and practices and their relations to the dispositions (or coding orientation) brought to education by different social groups.

 Bernstein's code theory has formed the basis for a growing range of studies into knowledge in multiple fields, both inside and outside education and across knowledge production, teaching, and learning (see, for example, Christie & Martin eds 2007; Maton 2000).
 Work building on his ideas has come to be known as 'social realism' (see Maton & Moore eds 2011) in contrast to 'social constructivism'.
-A central framework in social realism is legitimation code theory, which extends and integrates key concepts from Bernstein's code theory.
+A central framework in social realism is Legitimation Code Theory, which extends and integrates key concepts from Bernstein's code theory.